Export thread

 The spindle pulls out from the bottom so you can pull it out with the blade still on then hold the spindle in a vice to attack the blade nut .

 Thanks for the suggestions, Bert.
 I left it drenched in PB Blaster overnight and it broke loose with an impact driver the next day.
 It saved me the trouble of splitting and replacing the nut.
-Also, if anyone else has this model, I can confirm it tightens clockwise (looking from upward, from under it),
+Also, if anyone else has this model, I can confirm it tightens clockwise (looking upward, from under it).

 #7